-We have issued, and subsequently enhanced, the Audit Firm Governance Code in order to secure enhancements to the quality of governance and ensure that risks to the firms are managed in the public interest.
+In 2016 we issued an enhanced Audit Firm Governance Code in order to secure improvements to the quality of governance and ensure that risks to the firms are managed in the public interest.
 The Code applies to firms that audit 20 or more listed companies but may also be adopted on a voluntary basis by firms auditing fewer than that.